hyosung11/Launch-School/Courses/journal.md

 10:02 I have to pee.
 I decided to annotate the article about constructors and prototypes and I think it's helping me to understand better.

 11:55 After study session with Michael where we practiced the 4 object creation methods: Factory Functions, Constructors and Prototypes, OLOO, and Classes.

+12:15 Working through "JavaScript Constructors and Prototypes" article that's from 2010 but still helpful for understanding.

+13:28 Still going through article that mentions `apply` but not `call` or `bind`, so those must have come later.
+Ready to break and eat something for lunch now.